USER MANUAL

 Cover (Fullscreen) icon

 The Cover Contain button in the fullscreen bottom menu controls how the video fills the screen.
 When you click this button, it toggles between two display modes called Cover and Contain.
 The button shows which mode you're currently in and switches to the other mode when clicked.
 In Cover mode, the video completely fills the screen which means parts of the video might be cropped off the edges if the video's shape doesn't match your screen's shape, but you won't see any black bars.
 In Contain mode, the video shrinks to fit entirely within the screen so you can see the full video without any cropping, but this might show black bars on the sides or top and bottom if the video's shape doesn't match your screen.
 The button label and icon change to show which mode you're in, displaying Cover with an expand icon when in Cover mode and Contain with a compress icon when in Contain mode.
 You can also press the keyboard to toggle between these modes.
-This setting only affects the video you're watching in fullscreen and doesn't change how videos appear in the grid view.

 Scope